knoepdan/CyberSecRappi/Learning/6_LateralMovement.md

 **SOCKS Pivoting**
-see pdf (example: How to tunnel the Windows RDP client to your target network?) can be done with Cobalt Strike or Metasploit
+a bit like attacker machine can access ethernet interface of victim machine (and could for example create RDP sessions) see pdf (example: How to tunnel the Windows RDP client to your target network?) can be done with Cobalt Strike or Metasploit